Optimal Transmission Switching and Busbar Splitting in Hybrid AC/DC Grids: Methdology

-Each DC branch $d$ is modeled as a series resistance $r_d$ (or conductance $g_d = r_d^{-1}$, left-hand side of Fig.~\ref{fig:branch_model}), whereas AC branches $l$ are characterized by a $\pi$-model (right-hand side of Fig.~\ref{fig:branch_model}) with a series admittance, $y_l = g_l + j b_l$, and two shunt ones, i.e., $y_i, y_j$.
-All impedance parameters are given as input\footnote{See \cite{ergun_optimal_2019} for the description of all the parameters used in this section.}.
+Each DC branch $d$ is modeled as a series resistance $r_d$ (or conductance $g_d = r_d^{-1}$, left-hand side of Fig.~\ref{fig:branch_model}), whereas AC branches $l$ are characterized by a $\pi$-model (right-hand side of Fig.~\ref{fig:branch_model}) with a series admittance, $y_l = g_l + j b_l$, and two shunt ones, i.e. $y_i, y_j$.
+All impedance parameters are given as input\footnotemark[2].
 Note that load data are input parameters for each test case.

 Decision variables are defined for generator setpoints, active and reactive power through AC branches, AC voltage angles and magnitudes, AC/DC converter setpoints, power through DC branches, and DC voltage magnitudes.
 Model 1 includes the variables in the AC-OPF formulation for hybrid AC/DC grids.
 All variables $X$ are assigned upper and lower bounds, indicated with over- ($\overline{X}$) and underlines ($\underline{X}$), respectively.